 What Folium Builds

-Clear systems, reviewable proof, and a path your team can operate.
+Clear systems, reviewable records, and a path your team can operate.

-Governance should show up in the system itself: what can happen automatically, what needs review, what gets logged, and what stops the workflow.
+Governance should show up in the system itself: what can happen automatically, what needs review, what gets logged, and what stops the process.

 Recovery by design